rapid7/metasploit-framework/How-to-use-command-stagers.md

 ## Bourne Command Stager - Multi Platform

-The Bourne command stager supports multiple platforms except for Windows.
+The [Bourne](https://github.com/rapid7/metasploit-framework/blob/master/lib/rex/exploitation/cmdstager/bourne.rb) command stager supports multiple platforms except for Windows (because the use of the which command that Windows does not have).
 It functions rather similar to the VBS stager, except when it decodes the Base64 payload at runtime, there are multiple commands to choose from: base64, openssl, python, or perl.

 To use the Bourne stager, either specify your CmdStagerFlavor in the metadata: